- 2 cups (280g) all-purpose flour

-- Then bake for 20 minutes or so, until puffed, dry and a bit golden.
-If you open one carefully it should be dry inside.
+- Then bake for 20 minutes or so, until puffed, dry, and a bit golden.
+If you open one it should be dry inside.

-- Keep in tins and re-warm when you eat them.
+- Keep leftovers in tins and re-warm in a medium oven before eating.

-- Very cold ingredients.
-I’m not kidding when I say frozen butter, at least very cold.
+Very cold ingredients.
+I put the pieces of butter in the freezer for 5-10 minutes while preparing the rest of the ingredients.
 And don’t take the cream half an hour before you start mixing the scones.
-Butter, cream, milk, they belong in the fridge until you need to scatter and pour them.
+Butter, cream, and milk, they belong in the fridge until you need to pour them.

-- Don't work the dough much.
+Don't work the dough much.
 It should come together but still have floury patches.
-You don’t need to work it until it’s smooth, like a pie dough for instance.
+You don’t need to work it until it’s smooth, like a pie dough.
 It is an uneven dough, with dry spots, and that’s good for flakiness later.

-- A rather high oven.
-They need that extra heat (and baking powder) to rise however they can in spite of all that butter and cream.
-And if by any chance you forgot to turn the oven on before you start with the mixing, please don’t leave the baking sheet with the cut scones waiting on the counter.
-Put them in the fridge or freezer the ten or fifteen minutes it takes for the oven to reach its temperature.
+A rather high oven.
+They need that extra heat (and baking powder) to rise however they can despite all that butter and cream.
+And if by any chance you forgot to turn the oven on before you start mixing, please don’t leave the baking sheet with the cut scones waiting on the counter.
+Put them in the fridge or freezer for ten or fifteen minutes while the oven preheats.

-Freezing: freeze the already cut scones (I pop them directly in the baking sheet) until they are rock solid and then transfer them to a bag.
-That way they will be covered and will occupy much less space in your freezer.
-Bake them directly from the freezer at a 375°F/190°C oven.
+- Freezing: freeze the already cut scones (I pop them directly in the baking sheet) until they are rock solid, then transfer them to a Ziploc bag.
+That way, they will be covered and occupy much less space in your freezer.
+Bake them directly from the freezer in a 375°F/190°C oven.

 - Serving Size: 1 scone